-First thing, head to the city center and visiting the city's major historic landmarks.
+First thing, head to the city center and visit the city's major historical landmarks.
 The Piazza del Duomo should be your starting point, as all major roads in the city lead here.
 Sitting on the east side of the plaza is the Duomo di Milano.
-It's the largest cathedral in Italy (bigger than St. Peter's Basilica, in Rome), and is one of the great Gothic churches of the world.
+It's the largest cathedral in Italy (bigger than St. Peter's Basilica in Rome) and is one of the great Gothic churches of the world.
 But, like Rome, it wasn't built in a day—construction began on the Duomo in 1386 and took six centuries to complete.

-Head due north from the Duomo and you'll eventually reach La Scala Opera House.
+Head due north from the Duomo, and you'll eventually reach La Scala Opera House.
 Like the Gothic church, this is one of the premier buildings of its kind in the world.
-Constructed in 1778 in a horseshoe design for optimum acoustics, its interior is pure opulence with red-velvet seats and a ceiling blanketed in 24-karat gold leaf.
-Come for an evening opera or, if you're traveling with the family, a ballet or concert geared towards children.
+Constructed in 1778 in a horseshoe design for optimum acoustics, its interior is pure opulence with red-velvet seats, and a ceiling blanketed in 24-karat gold leaf.
+Come for an evening opera or, if you're traveling with the family, a ballet or concert geared toward children.

-And if you'd like to combine a culture tour of Milan with a trip to Florence and even Cinque Terre, check out this weeklong trip.
+And if you'd like to combine a cultural tour of Milan with a trip to Florence and even Cinque Terre, check out this weeklong trip.

 2-3 Days in Milan